Ireland men's national field hockey team

 The Ireland men's national field hockey team is organised by Hockey Ireland and represents both the Republic of Ireland and Northern Ireland in international men's field hockey competitions, including the Men's Hockey World Cup and the EuroHockey Nations Championship.
 They have previously competed in the Men's Intercontinental Cup, the Hockey Champions Challenge, the Men's FIH Hockey World League and the FIH Hockey Series.
-The team also competes at the Summer Olympics, though it officially only represents the Republic of Ireland then (using the Republic's flag and national anthem), while still selecting players from the entire island.
+The team also competes at the Summer Olympics.
 On 26 January 1895 Ireland played in the first ever international field hockey match when they defeated Wales 3–0 in Rhyl.
 Ireland were finalists and silver medallists at the 1908 Summer Olympics.
 Ireland were also bronze medallists at the 2015 Men's EuroHockey Nations Championship.